Public Service Announcement: You Should Not Force Quit Apps on iOS

 4. You device then needs to calcutate the total time-delta, to the nanosecond, between the time each satellite sends a message, and when you receive it.

-5. ** Using this time delta, you can calculate your
+5. ** Using this time delta, you can calculate your exact distance to each satellite.

+6. Solve three overlapping sphere equations to triangulate your position at the ground.

+7. Solve another equations using 4 satellites to calculate the equivalent atomic clock time.

 Re: (Score:2)